How We Work Together

 • That's completely normal and exactly why we start with a discovery call.
 Part of my job is helping you get clarity on what the real problem is and what kind of support would actually help.

 • It depends on what you need.
 Engagements range from a few weeks for a focused audit to several months for strategic scaling or ongoing operational support.
-My service offerings provide general timeline guidance, but every engagement is tailored to your specific situation.
+The Ways to Engage page provides general timeline guidance, but every engagement is tailored to your specific situation.

 • I'm careful about fit upfront specifically to avoid this situation.
 That said, if it's not working for either of us, we can end the engagement with care and respect - and part as colleagues.

-• If things are breaking behind the scenes - processes that don't scale, revenue slipping through the cracks, or systems that only work because one person holds it all together - it's probably time.
+• The right time is rarely obvious — because the problems that need fixing are usually the same ones keeping you too busy to fix them.
+Processes that don't scale, revenue slipping through the cracks, or systems that only work because one person holds it all together.
 If you're about to scale significantly or going through a leadership transition, proactive help is worth it.
 If things are running smoothly and you're just looking for minor optimizations, it might not be the right time.